minhtung0404/upload_discord/README.md

 ## Description

-A bot can upload all your file in your folders to a channel in discord.
+A bot can upload all your images in your folders to a channel in discord.

 ## Requirement